 Less Bad Stuff

 Good, healthy ingredients can only do so much.
-To really make a difference in hair, we also have to commit to avoiding some of the creepy additives that make shampoo and conditioner much worse for the body.
+To make a difference in hair, we also have to commit to avoiding some of the creepy additives that make shampoo and conditioner much worse for the body.
 We already know that fragrances and parabens are a mess, but even some natural ingredients like kelp are suspect.
 Remember the creepy girl from “The Ring” outside the well?
 Do you want hair like that?
-Well water often contains traces of heavier metals, and kelp does too.
+Well, water often contains traces of heavier metals, and kelp does too.
 People who wouldn’t bathe in mercury would do well to avoid watching “The Ring” and using conditioner with kelp.
-Fortunately, hemp conditioner is free of kelp, but has plenty of awesome fats to condition hair and leave it feeling silky.
+Fortunately, hemp conditioner is free of kelp, but has plenty of great fats to condition hair and leave it feeling silky.

 Wash or not wash?
 The frequency is up to us to decide.
-With hemp conditioner and shampoo, we have the goods to make hair strong and soft, without all the yucky stuff on the side.
+With hemp conditioner and shampoo, we have the goods to make hair healthy and soft, without all the yucky stuff on the side.